brownieboy/kendo-webpack-systemjs/readme.md

 ##Development
-To run a development version, issue `npm run start` at your console to initiate the webpack-dev-server.
+To run the Webpack development version, issue `npm run start` at your console to initiate the webpack-dev-server.
 Then point your browser to http://localhost:8080/src/index.html.

 ##Build